 This Annual Information Form ("AIF") contains forward-looking statements, including statements regarding the future success of Swiss Water's business and market opportunities.
 Forward-looking statements typically contain words such as "believes", "expects", "anticipates", "continue", "could", "indicates", "plans", "will", "intends", "may", "projects", "schedule", "would" or similar expressions suggesting future outcomes or events, although not all forward-looking statements contain these identifying words.
-Examples of such statements include, but are not limited to, statements concerning: (i) expectations regarding Swiss Water's future success in various geographic markets; (ii) factors that are expected to impact Swiss Water's performance; (iii) future financial results; (iv) future dividends; (v) the expected actions of the third parties described herein; (vi) the expected growth in the chemical free decaffeination market; (vii) factors affecting the specialty coffee market; (viii) the expected success in building demand for Swiss Water® Process coffees; (ix) expected future investments in capital equipment; and (x) the business and financial outlook of Swiss Water.
+Examples of such statements include, but are not limited to, statements concerning: (i) expectations regarding Swiss Water's future success in various geographic markets; (ii) factors that are expected to impact Swiss Water's performance; (iii) future financial results, including anticipated future sales and processing volumes; (iv) future dividends; (v) the expected actions of the third parties described herein; (vi) the expected growth in the chemical free decaffeination market; (vii) factors affecting the specialty coffee market including supplies and commodity pricing; (viii) the expected success in building demand for Swiss Water® Process coffees; (ix) expected future investments in capital equipment; (x) the expected cost to maintain the existing production facilities and the costs to construct the fourth production line; and (xi) the business and financial outlook of Swiss Water.
 In addition, this AIF contains financial outlook information that is intended to provide general guidance for readers based on management's current estimates, but which is based on numerous assumptions and may prove to be incorrect.
 Therefore, such financial outlook information should not be relied upon by readers.
 These statements are neither promises nor guarantees but involve known and unknown risks and uncertainties that may cause actual results, level of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed in or implied by these statements.
-These risks include, but are not limited to, risks related to processing volumes and sales growth, operating results, the supply of coffee, supply of utilities, general industry conditions, commodity price risks, COVID-19, technology, competition, foreign exchange rates, general economic conditions and those factors described herein under the heading 'Risk Factors'.
+These risks include, but are not limited to, global pandemics such as COVID-19, leverage and restrictive covenants, leased facility in Burnaby, construction timing, costs and financing of capital projects, customer concentration, foreign exchange fluctuations, credit risk, coffee prices and availability, climate change, competition, other commodity price risks, organic certification, liquidity risks, product liability, dependence on operations, capital investment, catastrophic events, shareholder dilution, dependence on key personnel, labour relations, information technology risk, intellectual property infringement, insurance coverage, investment eligibility and foreign property, processing volumes and sales growth, operating results, the supply of coffee, the supply of utilities, general industry conditions, new technology, general economic conditions.
+These risks, uncertainties and other factors are more particularly described under the heading 'Risk Factors'.